Martin Bidař

-Martin Bidař (born 24 February 1999) is a Czech pair skater, who currently competes with Jelizaveta Žuková.
-They are two-time Czech national champions (2020–2021) and represented the Czech Republic at the 2022 Winter Olympics.
+Martin Bidař (born 24 February 1999) is a Czech pair skater.

-With former partner Anna Dušková, he is the 2016 World Junior champion, 2016 Youth Olympic silver medalist (individually and in the team event), and 2015 JGP Final silver medalist.
-Dušková/Bidař represented the Czech Republic at the 2018 Winter Olympics.
+With former partner Anna Dušková, they are the 2016 World Junior champions, 2016 Youth Olympic silver medalists (both individually and in the team event), and 2015 Junior Grand Prix Final silver medalists.
+Dušková and Bidař represented the Czech Republic at the 2018 Winter Olympics.

+With former partner, Jelizaveta Žuková they are two-time Czech national champions (2020–2021) and represented the Czech Republic at the 2022 Winter Olympics.

+With former partner Barbora Kucianová, they are the 2024 Czech Championship gold medalists.

 Personal life

 Martin Bidař was born on 24 February 1999 in České Budějovice, Czech Republic.
-He is the son of a figure skating coach, Iveta Bidařová, and the younger brother of a former pair skater, Petr Bidař.
-His sisters were also figure skaters.
+He is the son of a figure skating coach Iveta Bidařová and the younger brother of former pair skater, Petr Bidař.
+His sisters are also former figure skaters.

 Skating career

 Early years

 Martin Bidař started learning to skate in 2003.
 Originally single skaters, he and Anna Dušková began skating together as a pair after their coach, Eva Horklová, suggested the idea.
 Recalling their beginnings, Dušková stated, "It was quite embarrassing at first because everybody was skating singles, and we had to hold hands.
 We were so young and shy."
 In the 2011–2012 season, they competed on the novice national level.